 - Are there spelling or grammar mistakes that you wouldn't expect?

 - Does the From: address text say it’s from Duke or some other respected entity, but the email seems to come from some other account?

 If any of these are true, be suspicious.

 What do you do if you are suspicious?

-After examining everything, you may conclude it is a phishing or malware email (phishing is in pursuit of your personal info or access, and malware seeks to compromise your computer/device), and if so, just delete it.
+After examining everything, you may conclude it is a phishing or malware email, and if so, just delete it.
 After examining everything, you may be unsure.
 If so, contact the law school’s Academic Technologies help desk before you click: 919-613-7072 or email@example.com.
 You can also get assistance from the Duke Office of Information Technology service desk: 919-684-2200 or firstname.lastname@example.org .